ValeKnappich/CodeLSTM/presentation/slides.md

         - Sometimes thrown before the end of sequence \textrightarrow tokens lost
         - Advantage for the model
         - Occurs only 132 times in the whole dataset (50000 samples)
-- Converting character index to token index and back

-## Vocabulary

-- Build vocabulary by dynamically updating a `set` of tokens
-- Vocabulary as basis for numerical representation of tokens \newline `input_id = vocab.index(token)`
-- Needs to be saved with the trained model for correct prediction

 ## Testing Preprocessing